websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/blogs/displaying-blogs.md

     * **Show Related Assets**: Enable whether to display related content from other apps/widgets in blog entries.

-    There are also other tabs in Configuration:
+    There are also other tabs in *Configuration*:

     **Communication**: Lists public render parameters the widget publishes to other widgets on the page.
 Other apps/widgets can read and take actions on these.
 For each shared parameter, you can specify whether to allow communication using the parameter and select which incoming parameter can populate it.